joelvonrotz/joelvonrotz.github.io/index.md

 # Hi I'm Joel

 Welcome to my tinker website, were I learn a bit about HTML, CSS & JavaScript.
-Sometimes I write some posts, which you can find in the links below.
+Sometimes I do stuff, but I'm currently doing my bachelor in electrical engineering.
 I don't write a lot, as I sometimes just ponder for myself or exchange some topics with friends.

 > ### What I'm currently thinking about
 > - Teaching at a workshop